Forward bends and hamstring injury: What’s going on?

 You might remember from the survey post on adjustments, that four of the 11 most common poses where respondents reported being injured in an adjustment were forward bending postures (seated forward bend (9%), Upavistha konasana (5%), Prasarita padottanasana C (4%), utthita hasta padangusthasana (2%).
 You could add those percentages up to get 20% of survey respondents who reported an injury while being adjusted were injured while being adjusted in a forward bending posture.

 We found no relationship between reporting an injury in a forward bending posture and age, gender, self-reported level of practice, and the number of years of practice.
 Similarly, we found no relationship between reporting an injury to the hamstring and age, gender, self-reported level of practice, and the number of years of practice.
 Likewise, we found no relationship between style of yoga practice and reporting an injury in a forward bend posture or reporting a hamstring injury.

 Hamstring injuries and sports

 Hamstring injuries don’t just show up in yoga.
 In fact, the sports literature suggests that hamstring injury is the most common muscle injury across sports (Edouard et al., 2016; Liu et al., 2012)!
 Hamstring injuries in other sports and activities almost always occurred when hip flexion and knee extension were maximized simultaneously (Fournier-Farley et al., 2016; Lempainen et al., 2015; Askling et al., 2008).

-There are two ways that injuries occurred when getting to this point of significant hip flexion simultaneously with significant knee extension.
+There are two ways that injuries occur when getting to this point of significant hip flexion simultaneously with significant knee extension.
 One way was with a rapid, sudden movement as in running.
 A second way was with a slower, but more extreme reach, in both flexion of the hip and extension of the knee (Askling et al., 2007; Askling et al., 2006).
 This second description of injury mechanism is a pretty accurate description of how we might move into a forward bending yoga posture.